elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/containers/GrantUserAccess.rst

 ..  post:: /wopi/containers/(container_id)

+    ..  include:: /_fragments/future_operation.rst

     The |operation| call requests that a user be granted access to the container.
+This API is purely additive and cannot be used to revoke a user's permissions.

     ..  note::
         The host can decide whether to make the access grant recursive.